-When I’m not creating, I’m hanging out with my sweet 11-year-old daughter, Treva, the love of my life, Jon, and our many kitties and chickens.
+When I’m not creating, I’m hanging out with my sweet 12-year-old daughter, Treva, the love of my life, Jon, and our many kitties and chickens.
 And yes, it’s OK if you call me the Crazy Cat/Chicken Lady — you won’t be the first.
 Jon and I have remodeled our 1875 farmhouse into a cozy oasis, and spend a LOT of time in the kitchen (If you haven’t tried Jon’s ooey-gooey cinnamon rolls, you haven’t lived).
 Lovers of the great outdoors, we’re also on the hunt for a far-out camper to replace our last one that was just too-far-gone.
+We also love to hit the flea markets, vintage markets, and antique shops, and there’s always some half-finished project on the porch or out in the woodshop.
+We love decorating our farmhouse with repurposed furniture and decorating with vintage signs, rusty relics and antiques.

 So if you want to find me, I’ll likely be sequestered in my “creative cabin” listening to some good red-dirt and Americana tunes (or blues on Blues Friday), a fluffball or feathered-friend in my lap, letting the design juices flow — A.K.A. my happy place.